nikodunk/blog/drafts/startup-updates-3.md

 January 2019
 ===

-Here is an update for the January month at paperwork labs.
-See last month's [here](/startup-updates-2) including cofounder, MVP, grant funding.
-As a reminder, we've pivoted from solving medical note-taking to solving medical paperwork.
-We are building "Turbotax for Medical Forms".
+We just signed up our first paying customer here at Paperwork Labs, so it's time for the January update.
+See last month's [here](https://nikodunk.github.io/startup-updates-2) – TLDR; December: New cofounder, MVP, Received Grant from Emergent Ventures, Pivot from solving medical note-taking to solving medical paperwork.
+We are now building "Turbotax for Medical Forms".

 KPIs
 ----
 * We are default dead
-* Paying customers: 1
+* Paying customers: 1 (*gong*)
 * MRR: $594
 * Net MRR growth: 1860% (from $31.92 MRR for soapdictate ;))
 * Customer churn: 0%